ritamcmillan/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is part 1_2 of the project for the Data Science Toolbox course.
+This is part 1_2 of the project for the Data Science Toolbox course which is to create a repo named datasciencecoursera.
+This is also my first repo on GitHub!